 - Good Standing Letter Request - to confirm enrollment at RU.
 If you need a letter to confirm your enrollment to receive tuition payments, to delay military employment in your home country, or for other reasons.

 - Invitation Letter Request - to invite immediate family members (mother, father, siblings, and grandparents) to visit the US.
 This can be for graduation or for a short visit.
-Please note that the US Department of State has said that this type of letter is not a requirement for the visa process.
+Please note that the US Department of State does not require this type of letter for the visa process.

 Illinois Driver's License or ID Card